CONSTITUTIONAL SHOWDOWN: TRUMP'S NATIONAL GUARD DEPLOYMENT LAWSUIT REVEALS PARTISAN DIVIDE IN JUDICIAL INTERPRETATION

 Matt Gaetz Withdraws as Trump's AG Pick Amid Ethics Probe, Pam Bondi Named as Replacement

-Former Rep. Matt Gaetz withdrew his name from consideration as President-elect Donald Trump's attorney general nomine
+Former Rep. Matt Gaetz withdrew his name from consideration as President-elect Donald Trump's attorney general nominee on Thursday, amid mounting pressure over sexual misconduct

 Daughter Murders Parents, Lives with Bodies for Four Years in Shocking Case

-In a chilling case that has shocked even seasoned detectives, Virginia McCullough, 36, has been sentenced to life in prison with a minimum term of 36 years for the brutal murder
+In a chilling case that has shocked even seasoned detectives, Virginia McCullough, 36, has been sentenced to life in prison with a minimum term of 36 years for the brutal murders of her parents, John and Lois McCullough, both in their 70s.

 Pig Butchering Scams: A Growing Cybercrime Threat Sweeping Across the Globe